 Within all reporting pillars, activation cohort reports group customers by their activation date and chart out their cash, sales, MRR, or revenue over time.

 In the above image, see that $235,000/mo. customer that disappeared after five months?
 That CLTV and potential commission was drastically cut after those five months.

 Other cohorts, however, saw increased MRR in certain months, suggesting expansion revenue.

 Track activation cohorts to see whether your sales team is netting customers who stick around and grow.

 Track SaaS sales success to secure future recurring billing growth

 Sales teams are successful when informed, but it’s hard to be informed without data.

-Fortunately, SaaS businesses today have a multitude of data-gathering tools available to them, from automated marketing platforms to agile recurring billing software.
+Fortunately, SaaS businesses today have a multitude of data-gathering tools available to them, from automated marketing platforms to agile SaaS billing software.